About

 Brief history

 We're open to unique proposals and venue hires in 2025 and 2026 from individuals and collectives in Australia and internationally.
 Read our FAQs page and contact us to get in touch!
-This site is being updated, so we plan to post an archive of these programs soon.

-Click here to view our upcoming and recent events.
+View our upcoming and past events.

 🔮